pvcraven/syllabi/source/CMSC-150.rst

 * Monday, Apr 17: Work on final project
 * Monday, Apr 24 at 8 am: Assignment 13 - Final project

+Labs may be resubmitted for a regrade up to one week after they are graded.
+So if you turn in an assignment on 1/8 and it is graded on 1/10 at 10 am, then it can be fixed and submitted for a regrade any time up to 1/17 at 10 am.

+Exceptions: Time during Spring Break isn't counted towards the seven days.
+All assignments and regrades must be in by

 Course Assessment
 -----------------